Friday August 12, 2016 Most Recent Posts:

 Adams made frequent pilgrimages to Yosemite from his home in San Franciso beginning in 1916 when he was 13 years old and using a Brownie Box Camera.
 In 1937 he and his wife Virginia moved to Yosemite and took over her father’s photographic studio for a decade.
 Interesting that he married a woman whose father had a photographic studio in his very favorite place.
 Seems all this would have made his vocational decision for him.
 Or was it total serendipity?

-While other notable photogrphers were documenting the Great Depression and world War II, Adams, IMG_6411_thumbin 1944, set out to document life in the Manzanar War Relocation Camp, a notorious internment camp for Japanese Americans.
+While other notable photogrphers were documenting the Great Depression and world War II, Adams, in 1944, set out to document life in the Manzanar War Relocation Camp, a notorious internment camp for Japanese Americans.
 The resulting book is a collector’s item today but the installation information claims it is undistinguished.
 He was close friends with Dorthea Lange but his gift was not in social documentary but in landscapes.
 This photograph entitled Mount Williamson from Manzanar was one of his favorites.
 He later wrote:

 I believe that the setting of this camp, no matter how desolate the immediate desert surround, was strengthening inspiration to the people.
-The enormous backdrop of the Sierra Nevada to the west and the high desert ranges to the east gave the nature-loving Japanese-Americans a certain respite from their mood of isolation and concern for the future.
+The enormous backdrop of the Sierra Nevada to the west and the high desert ranges to the east gave the nature-loving Japanese-Americans a

 There are two pieces titled “Aspens Northern New Mexico 1958” taken in the Sangre de Cristo mountains above Santa Fe.
 As with his other prints, the medium is listed as vintage gelatin silver print but these look different to me.
 For Adams clearly trees are “not simply trees, they are lacework, they are stencils, they are calligraphy.”